 • feeling mentally drained after stimulation

-Sensory sensitivity often overlaps with cognitive overload and neurological fatigue.
+Sensory sensitivity often overlaps with cognitive overload, neurological fatigue, and reduced stress tolerance.

 Example: Overstimulation After Brain Injury